JohnVidal77/simple-reminder/README.md

 # Interview Project - John Vidal

-This project was created to Codelitt interview as a challenge to create a Calendar with no library and a Reminder Manager.
-To perform the challenge this challenge the following tecnologies were chosen:
+This project was created for Codelitt's job interview as a challenge to create a Calendar with no library and a Reminder Manager.
+To execute this challenge the following tecnologies were chosen:

  - React
  - Redux (react-redux)
  - Tailwindcss
  - Dayjs

 Redux was chosen as the state manager following one of the rules for this challenge.
-Tailwindcss was used to easily created a beautyful app with good design patterns.
-Dayjs was used just to make simple to manipulate Date objects.
+Tailwindcss was used to easily created a beautiful app with good design patterns.
+Dayjs was used to make simple to manipulate Date objects.
 To ensure a good code formating and best pratices was used Eslint, Editorconfig and Prettier.
 The app is hosted on **Firebase Hosting**.

+With  a little more time I could write test for all visual components and improve accessibility, both important points.
+But I'm satisfied and happy with the result achieved within the stipulated time.
+Improvement plans are listed in the backlog section [backlog section ](https://gitlab.com/codelittinc/react-interview-project-john-vidal/-/blob/develop/README.md#backlog).

 ## Link to application
 [Calendar Reminder Manager](https://calendar-project-2bd43.web.app/)